tannerm/rapidology-plugin/readme.txt

 = Can I share my forms with a different account? =

-Rapidology’s import/export function allows you to easily export any opt-in form you have created.
-This saved form can then be imported into any other WordPress account that has the Rapidology plugin installed.
+Free List Machine’s import/export function allows you to easily export any opt-in form you have created.
+This saved form can then be imported into any other WordPress account that has the Free List Machine plugin installed.

 == Screenshots ==